D:\paresh\articles date wise\2-11-2018\images\1200-35842538-different-religions-of-india.jpg

 Hinduism

-This is the dominating religion in India and one of the ancient religions around the world.
+This is the dominating religion in India and one of the ancient religions worldwide.
 Hinduism religion emerged in the world more than 3500 years ago.
-This religion contains many religious practices that differ in practices and consist of different philosophies and various sects.
-The religion also contains several deities manifested in only one supreme Deity called or known as the Brahman.
-Hinduism is also believed to be a polytheistic religion meaning that its followers believe in a universal essential tenet of the Hindu practice and belief.
+This religion contains many practices that differ in methods and consist of different philosophies and sects.
+The faith also has several deities manifested in only one supreme Deity called or known as the Brahman.
+Hinduism is also believed to be a polytheistic religion meaning that its followers believe in a universal essential tenet of Hindu practice and belief.
 Hinduism is the 3rd religion worldwide, with over one billion members; 1000 million live in India.

 Christianity.